 Miners’ correlations to gold

-As you can see in the above table, RandGold is the most correlated with gold among the four stocks on a YTD basis.
-Royal Gold is the least correlated to gold.
+As you can see in the above table, Silver Wheaton is the most correlated with gold among the four stocks on a YTD basis, while Primero is the least correlated to gold.

-RandGold and Yamana have seen their correlations to gold rise.
-The correlation for Yamana increased from a 0.55 three-year correlation to a 0.60 one-year correlation.
-A correlation of 0.60 suggests that about 60% of the time, Yamana changed in the same direction as gold over the past year.
+AngloGold Ashanti has seen its correlations to gold rise.
+The correlation for AngloGold increased from a 0.55 three-year correlation to a 0.58 one-year correlation.
+A correlation of 0.58 suggests that about 58% of the time, AngloGold changed in the same direction as gold over the past year.
 A fall in gold leads to a drop in the price of mining shares.
 A rise in gold leads to an increase in mining stocks.

-The relationship of Pan American and Coeur Mining with gold hasn’t been stable over the past three years.
-It could be that silver miners don’t track gold as precisely as gold miners.
-Their correlation has seen upward and downward movements.
+The relationship of the other three miners with gold hasn’t been stable over the past three years.
+The correlation has seen upward and downward movements.

-Together, these four stocks make up 11.1% of the VanEck Vectors Gold Miners ETF (GDX).
+Together, these four stocks make up 13.3% of the VanEck Vectors Gold Miners ETF (GDX).
+GDX also has a YTD gain of 124.2%